systemslab/popper-paper/paper/paper.md

  3. Abstracts domain-specific experimentation workflows and toolchains.
- 4. Re-usable experiment templates that provide curated experiments commonly used in a research community.
+ 4. Re-usable experiment templates that provide curated experiments commonly used by a research community.

 ## Self-containment